henribxn/udacityprojects_term2/CapstoneProject/README.md

 Published Date: 2020 May 5th

 ## Project description and motivation
-The goal of the project is to analyse Startbucks that contain simulated data mimicking customer behavior on the Starbucks rewards mobile app.
+The goal of the project is to analyse Startbucks data that contain simulated data mimicking customer behavior on the Starbucks rewards mobile app.
 Indeed, once every few days, Starbucks sends out an offer to users of the mobile app.

 I focused my work on trying to answer the following question:

 1. What is the impact of such offers in the company cash inflows ?
 2. Can demographic features help us understand the interactions between users and offers ?
 3. How to improve customer experience in terms of promotional offers by personalizing the distribution process using a recommendation engine ?
-4. Can we predict whether or not someone will respond to an offer ?

 For example, many other questions could also have been answered using such a data set such as:
 - Can we predict how much someone will spend based on demographics and offer type ?